Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 - A batch inclusion proof for all inspected log entries.

 Ultimately, users verify that the search was done correctly by using this information to recompute the log tree's root hash.
+If this verification is successful, users move on to opening the target label-version pair's commitment.

 # Greatest-Version Searches